traitecoevo/plant/doc/design.md

 Note that all `size` should return `size_t`.
 However, note that Rcpp translates that to numeric, and not integer (to get the 64 bit precision, I think).

+## Public, private & R interface

+I want to test more functions than I actually want to make public, I think.
+For example, `Patch::height_max` is not exactly bad to expose, but it's not really needed to define the interface either (it's essentially an implementation detail that only height-related models care about).
+However, I do use this a bunch from R.  Perhaps make it private and provide an `r_height` method that I can access from R to make this separation clear?

+The idea will be that a `r_` function should never be called except for in a `r_` function or in `interface.cpp`.
+All `r_` functions must be public, but may just be direct wrappers around private functions.
+If a public function has exactly the required interface then there is no `r_` function wrapper.

+The ordering within the header file remains public/private, but within the cpp file, the public `r_` functions are all kept at the bottom of the file.

 # 0-based vs 1-based indexing